DaGeRe/peass/README.md

 # Measurement

-After creation of the dependencyfile and/or the executionfile, tests can be executed.
+After creation of the static selection file and/or the executionfile, tests can be executed.
 Testing can be manually started by

-`./peass measure -folder ..  -executionfile .. (-dependencyfile .. -repetitions .. -vms .. -warmup .. -iterations .. -test ..)`
+`./peass measure -folder ..  -executionFile .. (-staticSelectionFile .. -repetitions .. -vms .. -warmup .. -iterations .. -test ..)`

-where `folder`and `executionfile` or `dependencyfile` need to be set.
+where `folder`and `executionFile` or `staticSelectionFile` need to be set.
 All other parameters are optional..
 This starts, for every commit each test which is contained in the executionfile for this commit (if it is the given test or there is no test given).
-The dependencyfile can be left out, then the executed tests are determined by the executionfile.
+The `-staticSelectionFile` can be left out, then the executed tests are determined by the executionfile.
 Repetitions defines, how many times each test should be executed between two measurements, warmup defines the count of warmup executions and iterations defines how many measurement iterations (measurement start, repetition count execution, measurement stop) should be executed.

 Since execution of tests normally takes much time, it is reasonable to start the tests on different computers.
 As an example, test may be distributed via slurm.
 Therefore, run

-`./peass createScript de.peass.utils.CreateScriptStarter -dependencyfile .. -executionfile .. -useSlu -useSlurm > ../misc/scripts/slurm/runall.sh`
+`./peass createScript de.peass.utils.CreateScriptStarter -staticSelectionFile .. -executionfile .. -useSlurm -useSlurm > ../misc/scripts/slurm/runall.sh`
 `chmod +x ../misc/scripts/slurm/runall.sh`

 in order to produce a list of calls, which is executable.
 Every call produces a slurm job executing one test.
 Afterwards switch to `../misc/scripts/slurm/` and run `./runall`.
 It starts `executeTests.sh` on every cluster.
 If the count of warmup iterations, measurement iterations, repetitions or vms should be changed, edit `executeTests.sh`.